wdunster/WDPrada_Lab_Notebook/LabLog/WD_Jan_24_Log.md

 ## <a name="goals"></a> **Daily Logs**

+## Jan 25
+- TLPR21 Protein redo assay for 8 samples.
+This served as a practice run for the protein assay Things to note:
+    - The plate reader doe not have to input a plate map
+    - BSA reagent A is the large bottle and reagent B is the small blue bottle
+    - After recieving the plate reader info you download a txt file and upload this to the Rscript TL provided
+- Purchase orders for eppendorf centrifuge lid seal
+- Cleaned all -80*C freezers
+- JP Pop Gen class

 ## Jan 23
 - TLAP read Sharp et al 2017 to prep for TL manuscript edits
 - Searched for TLPR21 host-PTAC redo samples and created a new box for them